Skip to main content

 Each dynamic table can only be linked to one object.

-Using the same object in multiple projects allows data consolidation across negotiated projects on the platform.
+Using the same object in multiple contracts allows data consolidation across negotiated contracts on the platform.

-These custom fields are different from those in dynamic components.
+These smart fields are different from those in dynamic components.
 They cannot be used in views or filters.

 They are the columns of the table, configured for the object.